haf/expecto/CONTRIBUTING.md

  1. You will need .NET Core [v2.1 SDK][netcore-sdk] installed.
 The versions of Mono and .NET Core currently tested in CI can be found [here in .travis.yml][travis]

+ 1. Ensure .Net Core tools are on your PATH: `$HOME/.dotnet/tools`

  1. Set up of compiler state:

     ```